yordan-ivanov/knn-classifier/README.md

 # knn_classifier
 Code for K-nearest neighbor classifier from scratch.
-The Cross validation class injured all methods from the KNN class object.
+The Cross validation class inherits all methods from the KNN class object.